5197 Helen C. White Hall

 2. The task of writing a good essay is virtually identical with the task of thinking out a clear thesis or conclusion that you want to defend and then elaborating and defending it.
 You should be able to say clearly and precisely not only what your paper is about, but also what your paper maintains.
 Be sure each of your papers has both a thesis--that it asserts something definite--and a logical organization.
 Once it is clear what you what to show, you will have a criterion to decide what is relevant and the basis for organizing your paper.
 Can you put your main point clearly in a sentence?
 Can you say clearly in a sentence what your paper shows or proves?
 Are all the parts of your paper relevant to your main point?
 Is the structure of your argument clear?
 No good essay merely summarizes things you have read and then offers your remarks or points of comparison or differences you noticed.
 Every acceptable essay integrates its remarks into an argument of its own.
 Exposition of the views of others should always be part of your argument for your thesis.

 5. Try to say exactly what you mean.
 Pay careful attention to your language.
-Sentences such as "Smith is a mistaken principle" are unacceptably careless.
-(Smith, like other human beings, could not possibly be a principle.)
+Sentences such as "Rawls is a mistaken principle" are unacceptably careless.
+(Rawls, like other human beings, could not possibly be a principle.)
 Value your words and use them accurately.

 6. To help in organizing your thinking, you should attempt to answer the following three questions: